hojwk/SeqVis/README.md

 Note
 ---------------

-- Make sure [Java Runtime Enrivonment](https://java.com/en/download/) is available in your operating system
+- Make sure a [Java Runtime Enrivonment](https://java.com/en/download/) is available on your operating system
 - Please download and install [Java3D](http://www.oracle.com/technetwork/java/javasebusiness/downloads/java-archive-downloads-java-client-419417.html#java3d-1.5.1-oth-JPR
-- Download seqvis.jar from github.
+- Download seqvis.jar.
 This is the main program.
 - You can then run *SeqVis* using the following command:

 ``` Java